Last updated: August 17, 2023

-Nicknamed "Bloody Ban" for his ruthlessness, Banastre Tarleton, a British army officer, was hated and feared by patriots in the southern states during the American Revolution.
-His conduct illustrated and exacerbated the problems the British faced in pacifying the population of South Carolina.
-As the commander of a cavalry and mounted infantry unit, his unit became the eyes and ears of Lord Charles Cornwallis's southern army, winning battlefield glories until a decisive day at Cowpens on January 17, 1781.
+Nicknamed "Bloody Ban" by Patriots, Banastre Tarleton became infamous in the southern states during the American Revolution.
+His conduct illustrated and exacerbated the problems the British faced in pacifying the population of the Carolinas.
+As the commander of a cavalry and mounted infantry unit, his unit became the eyes and ears of Lt.
+Gen. Charles Cornwallis' southern army, winning battlefield glories until a decisive day at Cowpens on January 17, 1781.

 Banastre Tarleton was born into a middle class family in Liverpool, England.
 Tarleton attended Oxford and briefly studied law at the Middle Temple before his mother purchased him a cornet's commission in the 1st Dragoon Guards.
 He participated in the first British attack on Charleston in 1776 and eventually transferred to the 16th Light Dragoons.
 During the American army's flight from New York, Tarleton and his troop of dragoons captured Maj.
 Gen. Charles Lee, second in command of the Continental Army, at a tavern in New Jersey.
 Tarleton made his way up the ranks through merit and by the spring of 1780, at the young age of 26, had taken command of the British Legion, a unit comprised of loyalist recruits from the middle colonies.